jalik/react-form/README.md

   },
   // optional, used to initialize form everytime initialValues changes
   reinitialize: false,
+  // Use submitted values to set initial values after form submission, so when form is reset, the last submitted values are used.
+  setInitialValuesOnSuccess: false,
   // optional, used to debounce submit
   submitDelay: 100,
   // optional, called when a field value changed